How Far Inland Would A 300 Foot Tsunami Go On The East Coast?

 Miami, FL (less than 10′)

-There are countless cities in between these coastal cities.
+There are countless cities and towns in between these coastal cities.
 The Eastern Seaboard of the United States includes some of the largest metropolitan areas in the country.
 Over one third of the country (more than 100 million people) live along the East Coast.
 Evacuation would be virtually impossible for most (except for the astute who act quickly) due to only hours notice, probable doubt, and the subsequent immediate gridlock that would follow.

 Maine, New Hampshire, Massachusetts, Connecticut, New York Coastal Elevation Map